-A "community engagement board" means a board established pursuant to a memorandum of understanding (MOU) between a juvenile court and the school district and composed of members of the attendance problem, local community in which the student attends school.
-The district will enter into an MOU with the juvenile court in (District Note: insert county in which the district is located in more than one county, the MOU shall be declared a habitual absentee.
-The principal shall interview the student and his/her family and prescribe corrective action, which may include suspension for the current semester with the juvenile court in the county that acts as the district's treasurer.) to establish a community engagement board prior to the 2017-2018 school year.
+A "community engagement board" means a board established pursuant to a memorandum of understanding (MOU) between a juvenile court and the school district and composed of members of the local community in which the student attends school.
+The district will enter into an MOU with the juvenile court in Cowlitz to establish a community engagement board prior to the 2017-2018 school year.

-The district will designate and expulsion.
-No later than the-identify to the juvenile court (and update as necessary) and to the Office of the Superintendent of Public Instruction a staff member to coordinate district efforts to address excessive absenteeism and truancy, including outreach and conferences, coordinating the MOU, establishing protocols and procedures with the court, coordinating trainings, sharing evidence-based and culturally appropriate promising practices.
+The district will designate and identify to the juvenile court (and update as necessary) and to the Office of the Superintendent of Public Instruction a staff member to coordinate district efforts to address excessive absenteeism and truancy, including outreach and conferences, coordinating the MOU, establishing protocols and procedures with the court, coordinating trainings, sharing evidence-based and culturally appropriate promising practices.
 The district will also identify a person within each school to serve as a contact regarding excessive absenteeism and truancy and assisting in the recruitment of community engagement board members.

-After the student's seventh unexcused absence within any month during the current school year or uponand not later than the tenthfifteenth unexcused absence during the current school year, if the district's attempts to substantially reduce a student's absences have not been successful and if the student is under the age of seventeen, the district shallwill file a petition and supporting affidavit with the juvenile court alleging a violation of RCW 28A.225.010 by the parent, student or parent and student.
-The petition consists of written notification to the court alleging that:for a civil action in juvenile court.
+After the student's seventh unexcused absence within any month during the current school year and not later than the fifteenth unexcused absence during the current school year, if the district's attempts to substantially reduce a student's absences have not been successful and if the student is under the age of seventeen, the district will file a petition and supporting affidavit for a civil action in juvenile court.